smallbigcake/CybersecurityStudy/CISSP/domain/6-security-assessment-and-testing.md

 Development practices in DevSecOps rely heavily on automated, repeatable testing in the continuous integration/continuous delivery (CI/CD) pipeline to balance delivery speed and security, and emerging security concepts like security orchestration, automation, and response (SOAR) apply a similar focus on automating security incident response; both topics are covered in detail in Chapter 8.
 These tests should be supplemented by manual testing like a penetration test or formal code testing on a less frequent basis to ensure deeper analysis is performed.

+#### Static Testing

+**Static application security testing (SAST)** evaluates the security of software without running it by analyzing either the source code or the compiled application.
+Static analysis usually involves the use of automated tools designed to detect common software flaws, such as buffer overflows.
+In mature development environments, application developers are given access to static analysis tools and use them throughout the design, build, and test process.

+#### Dynamic Testing

+**Dynamic application security testing (DAST)** evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else.
+In those cases, testers often do not have access to the underlying source code.
+One common example of dynamic software testing is the use of web application scanning tools to detect the presence of cross-site scripting, SQL injection, or other flaws in web applications.
+Dynamic tests on a production environment should always be carefully coordinated to avoid an unintended interruption of service.

+Dynamic testing may include the use of _synthetic transactions_ to verify system performance.
+These are scripted transactions with known expected results.
+The testers run the synthetic transactions against the tested code and then compare the output of the transactions to the expected state.
+Any deviations between the actual and expected results represent possible flaws in the code and must be further investigated.

+#### Fuzz Testing

+Fuzz testing is a specialized dynamic testing technique that provides many different types of input to software to stress its limits and find previously undetected flaws.
+Fuzz testing software supplies invalid input to the software, either randomly generated or specially crafted to trigger known software vulnerabilities.
+The fuzz tester then monitors the performance of the application, watching for software crashes, buffer overflows, or other undesirable and/or unpredictable outcomes.

+There are two main categories of fuzz testing:
+* **Mutation (Dumb) Fuzzing** Takes previous input values from actual operation of the software and manipulates (or mutates) it to create fuzzed input.
+It might alter the characters of the content, append strings to the end of the content, or perform other data manipulation techniques.
+* **Generational (Intelligent) Fuzzing** Develops data models and creates new fuzzed input based on an understanding of the types of data used by the program.
+The zzuf tool automates the process of mutation fuzzing by manipulating input according to user specifications.

 ### Misuse Case Testing